superfoods articles

 Size Matters

 As I alluded to in my post on seasonal shopping, the bulk of your diet must be vegetables if you hope to permanently lose weight and avoid heart disease, diabetes, cancer and dementia.
 The science is very clear on this point.
 If you do not like vegetables, I suggest you try and learn to like them.
 Chances are you have not eaten many high-quality vegetables from your local farmers market or that the ones you have tried were not prepared very well.
 Keep trying!
 Explore different recipes.
 Try different vegetables at high-end restaurants.
-Go out of your way to find vegetables cooked a way you like (preferably without cheese).
+Go out of your way to find vegetables cooked a way you like.

 Here are some tips on learning to love foods you don’t like.